Designed to give more power to your audience

-The Count notebook is built for more than just static reports.
-Making your notebooks interactive transforms your notebook into a dynamic, reactive document.
+The Count canvas is built for more than just static reports.
+Adding controls to your canvas transforms them into interactive reports and documents.

-Interactive controls are special cells that enable readers to interact with a published notebook.
+Interactive controls are special cells that enable readers to interact with a shared canvas.
 Each control produces a table of one or more values that your readers can edit, that can be referenced just like any other cell.

 You can create the following types of interactive controls: